 - 1. Review fiscal processes, revise processes and procedures as needed to increase efficiencies and reduce redundancy. - 2.
-Review all administrative services functions including copy/fax machine operations, telecom coordination, janitorial and grounds keeping contract administration, vehicle fuel and repair invoice processing, etc., to increase efficiencies. - 3.
-Re-distribute IT duties for the Information Technology Specialists to allow each position to focus on areas more suited to their expertise and talents.
+Review all administrative services functions including copy/fax machine operations, telecom coordination, janitorial and grounds keeping contract administration, vehicle fuel and repair invoice processing, etc., to increase efficiencies.

-Agribusiness Development Corporation
+Division/Branch: Agribusiness Development Corporation

-To facilitate and coordinate the development and expansion of Hawaii's agricultural industry by directly participating in the shift from plantation-based production and infrastructure to a multi-farm/multi-crop industry.
+Purpose: To facilitate and coordinate the development and expansion of Hawaii's agricultural industry by directly participating in the shift from plantationbased production and infrastructure to a multi-farm/multi-crop industry.